-At the intersection of fat loss fads and a problemmatic disease, comes the use of a fairly old diet that helps reduce seizures where incidents are frequent and anti-convulsants stumble.
+At the intersection of fat loss fads and the problematic neurological condition of epilepsy, comes the use of a fairly old diet that may help reduce seizures where frequent and anti-convulsants stumble.

 The various Keto Diet study results thus far seem to reflect the greatest benefit for children instead of adults.
 It was unclear why. -Were the adults drinking on the side?
 Was there increased neuroplasticity in children?

 Of those who stayed on the diet for at least a year, about 25% of the children had a ~90% improvement and ~10% were seizure-free, some with little or no meds.